thestackcollective/front-end-curriculum/archive/portal/random-notes/mentor-feedback-angular.md

 layout: page
 ---

-On October 11th, 2016 - we asked the following question to the Turing Mentors channel
+On October 11th, 2016 - we asked the following question to the TheStackCollective Mentors channel

 ```
 My front end students wanted me to ask you all: